Class CoreActionsRegistry

 The delete actions that can be executed from an instance of the given class or superclass.

-• getRelationshipManagementActionsApplicableTo
+• registerRegularAction

-public void registerAction(String moduleId,
+public void registerRegularAction(String moduleId,

 AbstractVisualInventoryAction action)